Examples of Popular A.I. Tools

 Many of us have used or interacted with A.I.-driven tools already, examples including product, service, or content suggestions based on our age, gender, or browsing and buying history; captions, transcriptions, and translations; word prediction when we type or text; and more.
 A.I. is not new, but generative A.I., such as ChatGPT, represents a leap in this kind of technology.

 The following are some examples (in alphabetical order) of A.I. tools that may be relevant in your or your students’ work.
-Please note: You are not permitted to require students use A.I. for coursework under and ±«Óătv’s Protection of Personal Information Policy.
+Please note: Under Ěý˛ą˛Ô»ĺĚý±«Óătv’s Protection of Personal Information Policy, you are not permitted to require students use a generative A.I. tool or platform for coursework other than [login required], which requires students sign in with their ±«Óătv credentials.

 ChatGPT